teal-language/tl/docs/tutorial.md

 The only changes made to the code above were the addition of type signatures in both function declarations.

+Teal also supports [macro expressions](macroexp.md), which are a restricted form of function whose contents are expanded inline when generating Lua code.

 ### Variadic functions

 Just like in Lua, some functions in Teal may receive a variable amount of